esmirnov/mac-setup/README.md

 - Download this repository to your local drive
 - Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
 - Run `ansible-playbook main.yml -i inventory --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.

-- Manually sign in to Chrome
+- Manually sign in to Chrome and enable sync
   - Sign in to extensions
-  - Customize AdBlock filters (optional)

 - Manually sign in to VSCode and enable sync

-TODOs:
-* vscode config
-* karabiner-elements config
+- ...